elfredscom/atEX/create.md

 EXYZ is a publishing platform where you can start a page with $6 monthly subscriptions.
 But viewers don't pay anything upfront.
 Viewers add money to their EXYZ wallet and as they spend time watching your posts, money starts to move to you.
 You can see details at [Pricing](https://exyz.elfreds.com/pricing).

-#### 5% Stop Rate
+#### 5% Stop Rate for Meter Paywalls

-95 % not paying for 5 articles.
+95% readers not paying for upto 5 articles they read (industry average).
 With EXYZ, this readership segment can help you earn much more.

 #### Growth over and above the existig paywall revenue